 Can we talk about your shoes for a minute?

 Knowing that you are in a “life-enjoyment” marathon, take some time to update your appearance.
 Yes, you might need supportive shoes, but dammit, woman! find ones that have a sense of style to them!
 Visualize your shoe collection, and unless absolutely necessary, banish all shoes that look like you stole them from your grandma’s closet!

 Work With A Professional Stylist To Help You Create A Fresh Look

 If you are like me and hate shopping, find a stylist that can help you make some fresh clothing decisions.
-There are tons of midlife fashion accounts on social media, find some and begin to imitate their style.
+There are many midlife fashion accounts on social media; find some and begin to imitate their style.
 Find a friend that will either shop with you or is willing to take a look at your dressing room selfies for a second opinion.

 Being Selfish Will Help You Navigate A Midlife Crisis

-When I work with clients that struggle with over functioning ( taking responsibility for everyone else while neglecting themselves) I often tell them that they have permission to be selfish.
-Most of my clients need some suggestions on how to “be selfish” since it can be alarming to hear that word.
+When I work with clients that struggle with over-functioning ( taking responsibility for everyone else while neglecting themselves), I often tell them that they have permission to be selfish.
+Most of my clients need suggestions on how to “be selfish” since it can be alarming to hear that word.